learningequality/ka-lite/docs/usermanual/userman_admin.rst

     #.
 Copy and paste the URL into a web browser.
 The KA Lite application should show up.
     #.
 Login to KA Lite using the username and password you created during the installation process.

-    * If you have forgotten the username/password combination, simply run ``kalite manage createsuperuser`` and follow the instructions.
+    * If you have forgotten the username/password combination, simply run ``kalite manage createsuperuser`` in your Terminal.

 .. screenshot::
     :navigation-steps: LOGIN admin superpassword